 Nicholas is a New Colombo Plan Scholar who currently works at the Asian Development Bank’s Indonesia Resident Mission.
 He has previously completed two semesters abroad in Yogyakarta at Universitas Gadjah Mada and Universitas Islam Indonesia.
 Nicholas is passionate about Australia-Indonesia relations and keenly interested in the potential collaboration between the two nations in the green economy.

 Shila has a Master of Letters Degree in Curatorial Practice (Contemporary Art) from Glasgow School of Art and a Bachelor of Fine Arts from the Bandung Institute of Technology.
 Owing to her experience in the arts and creative industries, Shila was previously employed by British Council Indonesia and now works for the Museum of Modern and Contemporary Art in Nusantara.

 Digital Content Producer

-Seluz is a Data Support Officer at Australia Awards in Indonesia (AAI).
-He holds a Master of Science Degree in Mathematics and Statistics from the University of Melbourne.
-Upon returning from his postgraduate training, he initiated a community called Let’s Talk, to help young people in his hometown of Kupang, Nusa Tenggara Timur, to learn and speak English.
-He has been actively promoting the opportunities to study in Australia and the Australian education system through his personal YouTube channel and podcast.
+Seluz is an experienced quantitative analyst with a demonstrated history of working in project management in an international development context, and who is skilled in quantitative research, survey design and statistical analysis.
+He is currently working as a Data Officer at Australia Awards in Indonesia, an Australian Government-funded program from the Department of Foreign Affairs and Trade for scholarship opportunities and the Australia Global Alumni network.
+He has a Master of Science in Mathematics and Statistics from the University of Melbourne.
+Upon returning from his postgraduate training, he initiated a community called Let’s Talk to help young people in his hometown of Kupang, Nusa Tenggara Timur, to learn and speak English.
+He actively promotes the Australian education system and opportunities to study in Australia through his personal YouTube channel.
 Travelling and writing are the ways he enjoys life.